jetbrains-academy/scala-tutorial/Object Oriented Programming/Traits/task.md

 The type of `null` is `Null`.

-`Null` is a subtype of every class that inherits from `Object`; it is incompatible with subtypes of `AnyVal`.
+`Null` is a subtype of every class that inherits from `Object`; it is incompatible with the subtypes of `AnyVal`.

       val x = null         // x: Null val y: String = null // y: String